Download and Install STM32CubeIDE – Getting Started Guide

 Blue Pill STM32 using STM32Cube creating project pic 15

-Connecting ST-Link Programmer with STM32
+Connecting the ST-Link Programmer with STM32

 ST-Link V2 programmer